 chia seed benefits

 The chia seed is nutrient denseand packs a punch of energy boosting power.
-Not only that, but recent research has found that the chia seed benefits are even greater than we realized.
+Not only that, but recent research has found that the benefits are even greater than we realized.
 Now they have even been linked to healing diabetes.

 Originally grown in Mexico, the seeds were highly valued for their medicinal properties and nutritional value.
 In fact, they were even used as currency!